DISARMFoundation/DISARMframeworks/README.md

 ## Who's Responsible for DISARM (and a little history)

-* Now: **DISARM Foundation** maintains and updates the DISARM family of models: DISARM-STIX, the DISARM Red framework (of disinformation creation), and the DISARM Blue framework (of disinformation countermeasures and mitigations).
+* Now: **[DISARM Foundation](https://www.disarm.foundation/)** maintains and updates the DISARM family of models: DISARM-STIX, the DISARM Red framework (of disinformation creation), and the DISARM Blue framework (of disinformation countermeasures and mitigations).

-* 2022: **MITRE, FIU, and CogSecCollab teams** worked to merge the AMITT and SPICE framework models together to create the DISARM frameworks.
-Created a new foundation to maintain and manage DISARM.
+* In 2022, **MITRE, FIU, and CogSecCollab teams** worked to merge the AMITT and SPICE framework models together to create the DISARM frameworks, led by SJ, Pablo, Mark, and Jon Brewer (who keeps us all organized).
+This team created the DISARM FOUNDATION.

-* 2020? **[MITRE]() and [FIU]()** forked the AMITT RED model to create the SPICE framework, led by Mark Finlayson at FIU.
+* 2020? **[MITRE](https://www.mitre.org/) and [FIU: Florida International University](https://www.fiu.edu/)** forked the AMITT RED model to create the SPICE framework, led by Mark Finlayson at FIU.

 * 2020-2022: **[CogSecCollab](http://cogsec-collab.org/)** maintained and updated the original AMITT models.
 CogSecCollab is the nonprofit that spun out of MisinfosecWG.
-We used DISARM in the CTI League's Covid19 responses, and tested it in trials with NATO, the EU, and several other countries' disinformation units.
-Pablo Breuer and  are the current design authorities for the DISARM models.
+CogSecCollab used AMITT in the CTI League's Covid19 responses, and tested it in trials with NATO, the EU, and several other countries' disinformation units.
+SJ Terp and Pablo Breuer held the design authority for the AMITT models.

 * 2018-2020: **MisinfosecWG**, aka the Credibility Coalition's [Misinfosec working group](https://github.com/credcoalition/community-site/wiki/Working-Groups) created the original DISARM frameworks.
 The Credibility Coalition is a natural fit for the standards part of this (because in 2017 every group - media, military, advertising, public etc - had a different set of words for disinformation components), and since SJ was there when the Credibility Coalition was created, they were a natural place to do this work.
 The Red Framework was started in December 2018, refined in a Credibility Coalition Misinfosec seminar, and argued into shape by SJ and Pablo at SOFTWERX over an unreasonable amount of coffee; the Blue Framework was started as a collection of potential disinformation countermeasures, at a Coalition Misinfosec seminar in November 2019.
 This work was led jointly by SJ and Christopher Walker ("Walker") from Marvelous.AI, later joined by John Grey from MentionMapp, but it was really a CredCo community effort, with contributions from many people and places, including Roger Johnston, who joined after we presented at ATT&CKcon, and started building many of the tools and connections to systems like STIX and MISP.